 What does this mean to the American manufacturer?
 It means a big picture approach and careful, product-by-product analysis that includes supply networks and the total cost of production.
 The Boston Consulting Group (BCG) notes that in addition to labor rates, the analysis must include worker productivity, transit costs, time-to-market considerations, logistical risks, energy costs, and other expenses.
 Supply chains must remain flexible, dynamic and globally balanced, so that changes can be made when the time is right.
 Manufacturers should also weigh the advantages of producing goods close to their consumers, so customers will remain happy with inventory supplies and the timely delivery of new products.

 Specifically, the ability to compete and win includes the:

 Those who study the manufacturing industry and the issue of competitiveness concur that the U.S. will become an increasingly popular home for manufacturing once again, particularly for products consumed in North America.
 Made in America may once again be the dominant label seen in homes across the country.

 Questions?
-Contact your Berdon advisor or Matthew Jahrsdoerfer, CPA, Berdon LLP, New York Accountants.
+Contact your Berdon advisor.
+Berdon LLP, New York Accountants.